Kurosar/qb-eas/README.md

 - Replace the steamID in server_config.lua with your steam ID64 (Convert from HEX to DEC)
 ```

-You can also use ACE Permissions by doing the following :
+You can also use ACE Permissions by adding the following in your server.cfg :
 > add_ace group.admin lance.eas allow

 ```